Funding opportunity

 Funding opportunity objectives

-The objectives of this opportunity are:
+The objectives of this funding opportunity are:

 • to enable leading researchers from a diverse range of backgrounds outside of core AI research to build domain relevant AI capability and knowledge, and tackle a specific research challenge